 Option 1: Roll Over Your 401(k) to an IRA

-For many people, rolling over your 401(k) to an IRA is a great option.
+For many people, rolling over your 401(k) plan to an IRA is a great option.

 To determine whether it’s best for your circumstances, it’s important to understand the tax differences and implications of traditional and Roth retirement accounts.

 With Roth accounts, you contribute post-tax dollars.
 You receive income, pay taxes on that income and then contribute it to your retirement account, where it grows tax-free.
-You won’t have to pay taxes on that money when you withdraw it (if you comply with age restrictions).
+You won’t have to pay taxes on that money — or the earnings — when you withdraw it (if you comply with age restrictions).

 Clark prefers Roth IRAs for most people because he thinks taxes will rise in the future.
 So unless you’re in a high tax bracket, it probably makes mathematical sense to pay taxes now rather than later when you’re in retirement.